-6.7 Are there any other material tax issues?
+6.9 Are there any other material tax issues for investors, managers, advisers or AIFs?

 The foregoing is a general summary of certain U.S. federal income tax issues.
 A private investment fund may encounter other material U.S. tax issues depending on the relevant facts and circumstances.